Bulgari (Bvlgari): Timeless Handmade Jewelry And Luxury Goods

 A New Era In Jewelry Design

 After Voulgaris’ death in 1932, the sons ushered in a new era for the Bulgari brand by introducing the unique pink and beige Italian marble.
-It would later became a hallmark of future retail stores.
+It would later become a hallmark of future retail stores.
 The logo was also updated to the now-iconic BVLGARI which used the Roman alphabet where the ‘U’ became ‘V’.
 The brand name is pronounced with a U-sound (bull-gur-ee).

 Accustomed to being “on-trend”, the brand transformed to being true trendsetters as they turned to architecture to inspire their new collections.
 As part of their creative vision, they broke away from the French jewelry trends and began incorporating large, colorful, and un-faceted gemstones into impressive pieces.